totallymayuree/Wheelz/README.md

 # Wheelz

-Wheelz is a modern web application built with [Next.js](https://nextjs.org/) and React.
+## About the Project

+Wheelz is a modern, responsive web application serving as the primary frontend interface for the Wheelz product.
+Designed with a focus on premium aesthetics and seamless user experience, it provides an intuitive platform for users to interact with the service.
+The project leverages bleeding-edge web technologies to ensure high performance, accessibility, and dynamic interactions.

 ## Getting Started